i2y/hyperway/README.md

 A: Hyperway generates standard Protobuf schemas.
 Export them as `.proto` files and use any existing tooling - buf, protoc, linters, breaking change detection, etc. Your exported schemas are fully compatible with the entire Protobuf ecosystem.

 ### Q: Is this suitable for production use?
-A: Hyperway supports unary and server-streaming RPCs in production environments.
-The library has been optimized for performance and memory efficiency.
-However, client-streaming and bidirectional streaming are still under development.
-We recommend evaluating Hyperway for your specific use case and conducting thorough testing before production deployment.
+A: Hyperway is currently under active development but may be suitable for production use depending on your requirements.
+It supports all RPC types (unary, server-streaming, client-streaming, and bidirectional streaming) with competitive performance.
+We recommend thoroughly testing it for your specific use case before production deployment.
+It's particularly well-suited for prototyping, internal tools, and services where rapid development is prioritized.

 ### Q: What about cross-language support?
 A: Export your schemas as `.proto` files and generate clients in any language.
 Hyperway maintains full wire compatibility with standard gRPC and Connect clients, so your services work seamlessly with clients written in any supported language.